 This report provides population status, recruitment indices, harvest trends, and other management information for the Mid-Continent (MCP), Rocky Mountain (RMP), Lower Colorado River Valley (LCRVP), and Eastern (EP) populations of sandhill cranes.
-Information was compiled with the assistance of a large number of biologists from across North America.
+Information was compiled with the assistance of many biologists from across North America.
 We acknowledge the contributions of: P.P.
-Thorpe, T. Liddick, P. Donnelly, J. Drahota, D. Fronczak, S. Olson, and J.P.
-Sands for conducting annual aerial population surveys; W.M.
-Brown and D. Collins for conducting the RMP productivity survey; K.K.
-Fleming for conducting the U.S. Federal harvest surveys for the MCP; S. Olson and J. O'Dell for compiling population and harvest information collected on sandhill cranes in the Pacific Flyway; R. Pierce and D.L.
-Fronczak for compiling population information for the EP; and D.S.
+Thorpe, T. Liddick, J. Drahota, and D. Fronczak for conducting annual aerial population surveys; D. Collins and R. Vanausdall for conducting the RMP productivity survey; K. Fleming for conducting the U.S. Federal harvest surveys for the MCP; S. Olson and L. Harding for compiling population and harvest information collected on sandhill cranes in the Pacific Flyway; R. Pierce and D. Fronczak for compiling population information for the EP; and D.S.
 Benning, R.C.
 Drewien, J.A.
 Dubovsky, and D.E.
 Sharp for their career-long commitment to sandhill crane management.
 We especially want to recognize the support of the state and provincial biologists in the Central, Pacific, and Mississippi Flyways for the coordination of sandhill crane hunting programs and especially the distribution of crane hunting permits and assistance in conducting annual cooperative surveys and sharing harvest data.
 Thanks to T. Cooper and D. Collins for reviewing earlier drafts of this report.

 Citation: Seamans, M.E.
-2022.
-Status and harvests of sandhill cranes: Mid-Continent, Rocky Mountain, Lower Colorado River Valley and Eastern Populations.
+2023.
+Status and harvests of sandhill cranes: Mid-Continent, Rocky Mountain, Lower Colorado River Valley, and Eastern Populations.
 Administrative Report, U.S. Fish and Wildlife Service, Lakewood, Colorado.
 17pp + tables and figures.

 This report contains annual estimates of migratory bird abundance, harvest, and hunter participation and activity.
 Due to the large volume of data, the number of years, and geographic areas involved, data tables may be large and complex.
-Readers that may need help reading and interpreting the data, or that may need data presented in an alternative format to facilitate reading and interpretation, should contact the author at mark\seamans@fws.gov.
+Readers that may need help reading and interpreting the data, or that may need data presented in an alternative format to facilitate reading and interpretation, should contact the author at mark_seamans@fws.gov.